stevenf7/IsaacSim/source/extensions/isaacsim.replicator/docs/index.rst

 ============================================

-The following methods provide randomization functionalities of various parameters pertaining to isaacsim.core.api.prims.RigidPrimView, isaacsim.core.api.articulations.ArticulationView, and isaacsim.core.api.SimulationContext.
+The following methods provide randomization functionalities of various parameters pertaining to isaacsim.core.prims.RigidPrim, isaacsim.core.prims.Articulation, and isaacsim.core.api.SimulationContext.
 These methods are designed to perform randomizations in simulations where *update to USD* is disabled for faster simulation speed.
-These methods directly set randomized values to Physx as opposed to existing methods in omni.replicator.core, such as omni.replicator.core.modify.pose or omni.replicator.core.physics.physics_material, which utilizes USD APIs to set values and hence cannot be used when *update to USD* is disabled.
+These methods directly set randomized values to PhysX as opposed to existing methods in omni.replicator.core, such as omni.replicator.core.modify.pose or omni.replicator.core.physics.physics_material, which utilizes USD APIs to set values and hence cannot be used when *update to USD* is disabled.
 Therefore, the following methods provided in isaacsim.replicator are particularly useful